amytakeuchi/Fintech-Product-Analytics/README.md

 > **Distinct behavioral segments exist, based on RFM and engagement characteristics, and these segments exhibit meaningfully different retention curves — not merely different spending levels.**

-**Why this matters:** Traditional RFM segmentation can identify customers who spend more or transact more frequently.
-The more important product question is whether these behavioral differences actually correspond to different lifecycle outcomes.

 **Methodology:**

 1. **Create customer-level behavioral features** — candidate segmentation variables: